Council House Fight: Aftermath

-The Comanche were enraged by the actions of the Texians.
+The Comanche were shocked by the actions of the Texians.
 In his book Los Comanches, historian Stanley Noyes notes, "[a] violation of a council represented an almost unthinkable degree of perfidy.
 The council was sacred not only to the [Comanche] People, but [also] to all Native Americans".
 In response, the captives the Texians sought were killed, and Buffalo Hump launched the Great Raid of 1840, leading hundreds of Comanche warriors on raids against many Texian villages.
 The Texians, for their part, were shocked and disgusted by the actions of the Comanches in torturing to death the innocent captives.
 At least 25 settlers were killed in the Great Raid, with others taken prisoner, including a Mrs. Crosby, a granddaughter of Daniel Boone, who was later murdered by her captors.
-Hundreds of thousands of dollars' worth of goods were taken; one city was burned to the ground and another damaged.
-The Texian militia responded, leading to the Battle of Plum Creek in August 1840.
+Hundreds of thousands of dollars worth of goods were taken; one city was burned to the ground and another damaged.
+The Texian militia responded, leading to the Battle of Plum Creek in August 1840, and ultimately stopped the raids.